CaptainCrowbar/unicorn-lib/unicorn/io.md

 output, with automatic conversion between Unicode and external legacy encodings, as well as other conveniences such as normalization of line breaks.

+File names can be supplied either as UTF-8 strings or as native character strings (these are different types only on Windows; on Unix the `u8string` and `NativeString` versions are the same function).
+Constructors that take a `NativeString` can be used with non-Unicode file names; see [`unicorn/file`](file.html) for the details of how file name encodings are handled.

 ## Contents ##

 [TOC]